mom-ocean/MOM6/.testing/README.md

 The following test configurations (TCs) are supported:

-- TC0: Unit testing of various model components, based on `unit_tests`
+- tc0: Unit testing of various model components, based on `unit_tests`
-- TC1: A low-resolution version of the `benchmark` configuration
+- tc1: A low-resolution version of the `benchmark` configuration
+  - tc1.a: Use the un-split mode with Runge-Kutta 3 time integration
-- TC2: An ALE configuration based on TC1
+- tc2: An ALE configuration based on tc1
-- TC3: An open-boundary condition (OBC) test based on `circle_obcs`
+- tc3: An open-boundary condition (OBC) test based on `circle_obcs`

 ## Code coverage